Welcome to the third edition of Off the Shelf with MJand Michelle!

 What else ya got?

-MELINDA: Well, I guess I saved the prettiest for last.
+MJ: Well, I guess I saved the prettiest for last.
 I’ve had this in my stack forever and finally picked it up yesterday, The History of the West Wing, a gorgeous Chinese manhua from Yen Press.

 Really, I can’t stress enough how beautiful it is to look at.
 Meticulously drawn in full color, with detailed period costuming and decor, I don’t know that I’ve ever read a comic as objectively lovely as this.
 It’s no surprise to read that the artist, Guo Guo, got her degree in costume design.